wzdlc1996/HugoSource/content/Artic/physics/numSchrodinger/index.md

 ## Unitary Finite Difference

-We can always compute the right-hand-side by finite difference to obtain the addition on time domain, and use Eular method to compute the wavefunction $\psi$ at each discretized time step, like the ODE numerical method.
+We can always compute the right-hand-side by finite difference to obtain the addition on time domain, and use Euler method to compute the wavefunction $\psi$ at each discretized time step, like the ODE numerical method.

 With the Catersian system with spatial resolution $\Delta x$, the Laplacian in right-hand-side can be estimated as